playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 Components can handle all three!

-Let's take a look at how we can declare logic in a component by making `file-date` show the current date instead of a static date.
+Let's look at how we can declare logic in a component by making `file-date` show the current date instead of a static date.

-We'll start by adding a variable that contains the current date in a human-readable string of `MM/DD/YY`.
+We'll start by adding a variable containing the current date in a human-readable string of `MM/DD/YY`.

 <!-- tabs:start -->